top of page

 Crosscountry skiing with dog power

 Skijoring is a dog-powered sport where your dog pulls you on cross-country skis.
-Those with cross-country skiing experience may find it easier to pick up, while beginners might face a steeper learning curve—but it's a rewarding challenge for anyone willing to give it a try.
+Those with cross-country skiing experience may find it easier to pick up, while beginners might face a steeper learning curve.
+However, it's a rewarding challenge for anyone willing to give it a try.

 IMG_2078_edited_edited.jpg